truthcoin/www.truthcoin.info/_posts/2021-02-05-zside-meltcast.md

 Not only will people be able to de-taint their coins at the cheapest cost possible, but it will greatly discredit the entire concept of a "tainted coin".

-## 6. Appendix: What is Privacy?
+## 6. Appendix 1: What is Privacy?
 How do we get it?

 We should identify and destroy privacy-problems head-on.